mollyjones2023/ghibli-simulacrum/1-welcome-to-the-park/welcome.md

 # Welcome to the park!

 Throughout your visit, you will have the chance to explore the layers of the park's simulacrum.
+For example...

-## Here is a scene set in a theme park, like the Ghibli Park, that was featured in the Studio Ghibli film Spirited Away:
+### Here is a scene set in a theme park, like the Ghibli Park, that was featured in the Studio Ghibli film Spirited Away:
 ![Spirited Away park](spirited-park.png)
 ### [Click here]() to see the inspiration for this scene's setting